|Cơ quan ban hành:||Thủ tướng Chính phủ||Số công báo:||Đang cập nhật|

 LuatVietnam.vn độc quyền cung cấp bản dịch chính thống Công báo tiếng Anh của Thông Tấn Xã Việt Nam

 THE PRIME MINISTER OF GOVERNMENT

 RATIFYING THE "PLAN OF ACTION TO PROTECT THE BIO-DIVERSITY OF VIETNAM"

 Pursuant to the Law on Organization of the Government of September 30, 1992;

-Pursuant to the Law on Domestic Investment Promotion of June 22, 1994;
+Pursuant to the Law on Environmental Protection of December 27, 1993;

-Article 2.- This Decision takes effect from the date of its promulgating.
+Article 3.- This Decision takes effect on the date of its signing.

 FOR THE PRIME MINISTER

 OF ACTION TO PRESERVE THE BIO-DIVERSITY OF VIETNAM

 (ratified at Decision No.845-TTg of December 22, 1995 of the Prime Minister)